They told me that if I find success, I will be happy. And some told me that life is all about happiness and enjoyment.

 When we desire a lot, we may remain unsatisfied with life.

-Even if you have a huge bucket list of things you want to do before dying, focus only on checking a few items first instead of trying to do all at once.
+Even if you have a huge bucket list of things you want to do before dying, focus only on checking a few items first instead of trying to do them all at once.

 Pick your priorities and desires carefully and then let them be the source of your suffering.